It’s bad. How bad? Here is the newly updated Part VI of “Economic Growth Since World War II“.

-How can I say that the real unemployment rate is 6.6 percentage points above the real rate?
+How can I say that the real unemployment rate was 13.8 percent, even though the official rate was 6.1 percent?
 Easily.
 Just follow this trail of definitions, provided by the official purveyor of unemployment statistics, the Bureau of Labor Statistics:

 Unemployed persons (Current Population Survey)